 How merit scholarships affect the financial aid award

-For students on financial aid, outside merit scholarships may reduce the amount a student is expected to contribute (Student Effort).
+For students on financial aid, outside merit scholarships may reduce their Student Share.
+Amounts that exceed the total Student Share reduce Yale Scholarship.

 Entitlement grants are awarded by the federal government, state agencies, or other agencies not affiliated with Yale.
 The criteria for receiving entitlements are based on federal need, city or state of residence, or affiliation with an employer.
 An entitlement grant may have a merit component, but if the student would not receive the resource without need, the resource is generally considered an entitlement.